-I remember baking when I was little and the smell of vanilla when my Grandma added it to her cookies.
+I remember baking when I was little and the smell of vanilla flavor when my Grandma added it to her cookies.
 Every time I smell it, it brings back so many memories.
 Now my kids always ask for a smell it when we’re making cookies and they’ll have that memory forever too.

-How to make homemade vanilla
+How to make homemade vanilla extract recipe

-Learn how to make vanilla extract.
+How to make vanilla extract.

 First, you need to split the bean open with a sharp knife.